The Built Environment Sustainability Scorecard. Since 2015.

 - Purpose-built for the planning permit stage

-- Assess any size or type of development via a single interface
+- Assess any size or type of building(s) including mixed use

 - Facilitates a consistent framework and assessment of sustainability at the planning stage